DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxCalendar/1 Configuration/showTodayButton.md

 ---
 ---
 ##### shortDescription
-Specifies whether or not the widget displays a button that selects the current date.
+Specifies whether or not the UI component displays a button that selects the current date.

 ---